evansims/evansims/DEPLOY.md

 2. Connect this repository
 3. Set the required environment variables listed above
 4. Deploy using the `docker-compose.yml` file
-5. Your site will be available on port 80 (nginx) with Ghost on the backend
+5. Your site will be available on port 2368

 ## Mastodon Federation Support

-This configuration includes nginx to redirect Mastodon federation endpoints from evansims.com to mastodon.evansims.com.
+This configuration includes Ghost redirects for Mastodon federation endpoints from evansims.com to mastodon.evansims.com.
 The following paths are automatically redirected:

 - `/.well-known/host-meta` - WebFinger discovery
 - `/.well-known/webfinger` - Account lookups